Interdependence in the Online Writing Center

 Register for the Conference

 To attend the OWCA conference, you must be a paying member of the OWCA.
-Membership dues include conference registration, access to all conference sessions, and access to the conference archive (in addition to other benefits).
+Membership dues include conference registration and access to recordings of all conference sessions, up to 6 months past the conference.

 If you are currently a free member of the OWCA, you can upgrade your membership through My Account to receive conference access.